uc-dataviz/course/assignments/final-project.md

 The final deliverables include:

 -   **Visualization**: the final product of your project.
 This could be a Markdown/HTML/PDF file of your research paper, a link to a Shiny app or web page hosting your visualization, etc. If this is located outside of the GitHub repository, make sure to include a link in your `README.md` file.
--   **Paper**: a 4-6 page paper to supplement your visualization.
-This should include the major components of a research paper, including an abstract, intro, literature review/theory, methods, analysis, and conclusion.
-As the paper itself is relatively short, these sections will likely be compressed.[2]
+-   **Paper**: a 4-6 page paper to supplement your visualization explaining your major design choices.
+Expected components are:
+    -   **Introduction** - an explanation of the problem/research question and the motivation for solving it.
+    -   **Methods** - a detailed explanation of the visualization techniques you employed to solve the problem/answer the question.
+    -   **Results/discussion** - what has the audience learned from your work?
+How is the visualization truthful, functional, beautiful, insightful, and/or enlightening?
 -   **Readme**: In the repository's `README.md`, include a brief project description and instructions for a user to execute your code on their own computer (e.g. what software/packages to install, instructions to obtain data if not included in repo).
 Aim for your project to be *reproducible*.
 If you work with a partner, include a description of which components each of you contributed to the project.
-Also include a commentary on the research/development process, answering questions such as (but not limited to):
-    -   On what parts did you struggle or excel?
-    -   How did you consider visual design principles when developing the visualization?
-    -   What resources did you find helpful when working on the project outside of the course materials?
 -   **Code**: an implementation of your source code.
 Make sure your code is well-documented and interpretable to outsiders.

 Getting started